The Drugs Used in Fertility Treatment

 These drugs are FSH (follicle stimulating hormone) manufactured synthetically, but are virtually identical to the body’s own hormones.
 The drugs act directly on the ovary.
 They are given in a variety of doses.
 For ovulation induction, the starting dose is 50-75iu a day, which can be gradually increased until a rise in oestrogen production is detected which shows follicles are growing.

-For IVF, the starting dose is usually 150iu a day, but will be higher if the woman is older, has a raised BMI, or has a low AMH level.
+For IVF, the starting dose will vary from 150 - 300iu per day depending on several factors such as age, BMI and AMH level.
 The starting dose may be lower in the case of Polycystic Ovaries.
 The effectiveness of the drugs is monitored with blood levels of estradiol, and ultrasound scans of the

 follicles in the ovaries.